ShekoMaxim/bc-horizont/admin/README.md

-# Admin Panel with strapi
+# Strapi application

-An example can be found at https://strapi.io/integrations/react-cms
+A quick description of your strapi application